 A Security Token Offering is issued to the public, and since it is a form of representation of securities, it must be compliant with the regulatory and legal framework of securities in the jurisdiction in which they are issued.
 For instance, this means that if a company is issuing security tokens in Germany, the issuance will have to comply with the same legislation as the issuance of traditional securities in Germany.
 This complicates matters as not all countries have a homogeneous regulatory framework.

-Ultimately, STOs follow the same guidelines as the issuance of any security, and this makes the issuance of this type of tokens incredibly cumbersome, heavily regulated, with high barriers to entry due to the know-how needed to perform them from a regulatory, legislation and technological perspective.
+Ultimately, Security Token Offerings (STOs) follow the same guidelines as the issuance of any security, and this makes the issuance of this type of tokens incredibly cumbersome, heavily regulated, with high barriers to entry due to the know-how needed to perform them from a regulatory, legislation and technological perspective.
 Nevertheless, STOs offer unique characteristics similar to traditional capital markets.

 The added benefit of using blockchain technology for asset tokenization, is that it also retains the characteristics of the native blockchain.
 These include immutability, transparency, auditability, and traceability in a network which is live 24 hours a day, 7 days a week, 365 days a year.